Telecommunication-Telemedia-Assessment/AVT-ECoClass-VR/README.md

 *Example 360° 5s long video snippet of a rendered sequence with 20 speakers*

 ## Download Tool
+At first, you need to clone this repository.
-Use the provided download tool for your system to get all the contents which could not be hosted in this repository and extract them.
+Then, you need to use the provided download tool for your system to download all the contents which could not be hosted in this repository and extract them.
 Please bear in mind that the total size of the dataset is about 3.7 TB.

 Under Linux, you need `wget` and `unzip` installed and then execute the Shell-script.